haroldparis/origines/README.md

 configure it, you need to update the $propertyID variable "UA-XXX" with your GA Property ID.

-And by the way, if you test it and have any comments or feedbacks to give, feel free to do so right here : http://www.tribeleadr.com/contact/ (it's in French but, hey !
-That shouldn't be to hard.
-If so, give me a shout on Twitter: @haroldparis)
+And by the way, if you test it and have any comments or feedbacks to give, feel free to do so right here : https://github.com/haroldparis/origines/issues (Or if you prefer, give me a shout on Twitter: @haroldparis)

 What may interest you:
 ----------------------